23 Best Things To Do In Lakeland, FL 2025

 The brewery is family and pet-friendly, with plenty of space for everyone to enjoy.
 Overall, visiting Swan Brewing is a must for beer enthusiasts, foodies, and anyone looking for a fun and welcoming atmosphere in Lakeland.

-Note: Craft beer enthusiasts might enjoy the “Adventure on Tap” craft beer pass, where they can be rewarded with prizes as they visit participating breweries!
-Sign up here and get a text and email with the free pass.
+Note: Craft beer enthusiasts might enjoy the “Adventure on Tap” craft beer pass, which rewards visitors with prizes as they visit participating breweries!
+Sign up here to receive a text and email with the free pass.

 Hours: Monday through Thursday, 3 pm – 9 pm, Friday & Saturday, noon – 10 pm, Sunday noon – 7 pm